navjeetc/tournament/README.md

 tournament
 ==========

-mobile app to create a tournament (mainly for badminton)
+Mobile web app to create/manage a tournament (mainly for badminton)

+Uses JQuery Mobile and Ruby on Rails